 - Might be difficult with bad credit: Although refinancing with bad credit is possible, it can be tricky.
 Convincing lenders to give you a longer repayment term might be harder as well.
 Having a creditworthy cosigner could help you get approved as well as qualify for better loan terms, though you still might not get the extended term you want.

-Other ways to lower your monthly student loan payments
+5 other ways to lower your monthly student loan payments

 If you’re having a hard time affording your student loan payments, you still have a few other options: